Learn More About Aboriginal Culture in Sydney

-If time permits and you can head a little further from town try one of these
+If time permits and you can head a little further from town and visit one of these spots.

 Jibbon Head Aboriginal Rock Art at Bundeena

 Alternatively, join the Aboriginal Heritage Officer from the Royal National Park on an easy walking tour to explore the engravings and learn about the culture of the local Aboriginal people.
 Phone: 612 – 9542 0649 for more details and to check dates for tours.

 Take a visit to La Perouse

 Learn to throw a boomerang at La Perouse -every Sunday head out to La Perouse between 9am-3pm and learn how to throw a boomerang.
 You can also buy an authentic boomerang for an affordable price.

 If you want to learn more before you visit, this website by Sydney City Council’s called Barani: Indigenous History of Sydney City is a great starting point.